NorthcoteHS/11COM/1_dataAndGraphicSolutions/1_core/2_survey.md

 Often in research, it is necessary to provide detailed information to participants about the purpose and methods of your investigation.
 For this assignment, your survey must begin with a participant information statement which fully explains:

+- your name, as the Primary Investigator
 - the investigation you are conducting;
 - the purpose of the data being collected;
 - how the data will be stored;
 - who will have access to the data;
 - where the findings will be published.

+As an example:

+>**Primary Investigator:** Mr. Koopmans<br>
+>I am researching people's favourite subjects at NHS, and whether there is a relationship to participants' age.
+>To answer this question, I am collecting information on people's favourite subjects, age, and other relevant information.
+>Your data will be collected and stored on Google Forms, and also stored on my own computer for analysis;
+>it will be available only to myself and my teacher (Mr. Koopmans).
+>My findings will be published within our class, VCE Computing, as part of our first SAC.

 Create a draft of an information statement that will serve as the first page of your survey.